 Crater Lake in Klamath County, Oregon — The American West (Northwest)

 Location.
-42° Touch for map.
+42° 54.696′ N, 122° 8.76′ W. Marker is in Crater Lake, Oregon, in Klamath County.
+Marker is on Rim Drive north of Oregon Route 62.
+Touch for map.
 Marker is in this post office area: Crater Lake OR 97604, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 6 other markers are within 8 miles of this marker, measured as the crow flies.
-After the Collapse (here, next to this marker); Stephen Tyng Mather (approx. 0.2 miles away); Glacial Valleys (approx. ¼ mile away); Whitebark Pines (approx. 5 miles away); Ancient Spirits (approx. 5.3 miles away); Pumice Desert (approx. 8 miles away).
+At least 6 other markers are within 9 miles of this marker, measured as the crow flies.
+Stephen Tyng Mather (approx. 0.2 miles away); After the Collapse (approx. ¼ mile away); Before the Collapse (approx. ¼ mile away); Whitebark Pines (approx. 5.2 miles away); Ancient Spirits (approx. 5½ miles away); Pumice Desert (approx. 8.1 miles away).

 Regarding Glacial Valleys.
 Crater Lake has long attracted the wonder and admiration of people all over the world.
 Its depth of 1,943 feet (592 meters) makes it the deepest lake in the United States, and the seventh deepest in the world.
 Its fresh water is some of the clearest found anywhere in the world.
 The interaction of people with this place is traceable at least as far back as the eruption of Mount Mazama.
 Founded May 22, 1902, Crater Lake National Park seeks to